milouri23/hb-week4-js-dom-1/README.md

 # hb-week4-js-dom
 This exercise will help you to understand how you can interact with the DOM API using Javascript to acomplish different common tasks in a user interface.

-- Create a simple gallery where:
+- Create a simple gallery that dynamically put contents in it where:
   - The user can navigate between the images using:
     - Arrows in the UI
     - Dot indicators in the UI (optional)